-Knowing how a building is put together in a technical sense, and with a design-conscious eye, describes Associate Marc Furst’s skills to a T. He has developed this balance through his work on a wide variety of projects including single family estates, department of defense structures, high-end single-family homes for art collectors, fire stations, technical industry tenant improvements and high-rise, mid-rise and multi-family housing projects.
+Knowing how a building is put together in a technical sense, and with a design-conscious eye, describes Associate Marc Furst’s skills to a T. He has developed this balance through his work on a wide variety of projects including single family estates, commercial office projects, department of defense structures, tenant improvements and high-rise, mid-rise and multi-family housing projects.

 Marc’s architecture career began in High School, drafting on mylar for a two person firm.
 After summer jobs in construction, he graduated from Rensselaer Polytechnic Institute with a Bachelor of Architecture then worked in a variety of offices before landing at Weber Thompson in 2005.